BarkingBad/coinbase-spark/readme.md

 make run
 ```

 Open Jupyter in the browser: http://127.0.0.1:8888.
-Note that the current working directory will be mounted as a working directory for Jupyter.
+Note that the current working directory where `make run` was executed will be mounted as a working directory for Jupyter.

 ## Assignments